davidledwards/gps-clock/README.md

 export PORT=/dev/tty.usbmodem14401
 ```

-#### USE_SECONDS
+#### `USE_SECONDS`

 Enables the use of *seconds* as part of the time display which was introduced in generation 4.
-Note that this option does change the assumptions around the number of LED displays and their corresponding i2c addresses, so please refer to the schematics.
+Note that this option does change the configuration of LED displays and the corresponding I2C addresses, so please refer to the [circuit diagrams](#circuit-diagram).

 To enable seconds, define `USE_SECONDS` with any value.